AlexJones0/obfusCate/README.md

 > python3 obf_cli.py --help
 ```

 Your obfuscated programs are then perfectly syntactically and semantically valid C programs, which are targeted towards Clang but should work on any modern compiler including gcc.
-Note that if you use the **digraph / trigraph encoding** obfuscation option most modern compilers will have these off by default, requiring you to provide a **--trigraphs** flag.
+Note that if you use the **digraph / trigraph encoding** obfuscation option most modern compilers will have these off by default, requiring you to provide a **-trigraphs** flag.
 They might still spam you with warnings, so you should probably include **-Wno-everything** in Clang or an equivalent for other compilers, to free up your terminal.
 So, an example of using Clang to compile an obfuscated program with digraphs/trigraphs might like look like e.g.

 ```
-> clang -o obfs obfs.c --trigraphs -Wno-everything
+> clang -o obfs obfs.c -trigraphs -Wno-everything
 > ./obfs
 ```